awstin17/Reboot/README.md

 # Reboot

-Reboot is an ionic application that assists verterans reintegrate into civilian life by assisting them and providing information and resources along the way.
+Reboot is an ionic application that assists veterans reintegrating into civilian life by assisting them and providing information and resources along the way.

 ## Getting Started